 Ok, let’s get the first question out of the way first… What do I mean by a Sten?
-Quite simply, I’m getting married but my closest friends are guys (and are also my partner’s closest friends, the four of us have been together since college).
+Quite simply, I was getting married but my closest friends are guys (and are also my partner’s closest friends, the four of us have been together since college).

 My ‘Maid of Honour’ is a guy, or ‘Bridesman’.
-I also have a bit of a loack of female friends, so it seemed a bit stupid for me to have a Hen Do… Instead me and Dave had a combination Stag and Hen Do.
+I also have a bit of a lack of female friends, so it seemed a bit stupid for me to have a Hen Do… Instead, me and Dave had a combination Stag and Hen Do.
 A Sten Do.

 The plan was to meet at Crewe Station at 12.30.
 However, being a little bit paranoid, we decided to go to Crewe for breakfast and being even more paranoid, we arrived at the bus stop a little too early.
-So we went to the Cafe on the Square for a tea and coffee.
+So we went to the Cafe on the Square (check out revies here) for a tea and coffee.
 This is one of our local cafes and a good one.
-Fresh coffee and even loose tea, you can’t go wrong!
+Fresh coffee and loose tea, you can’t go wrong!

 Arriving at Crewe Train Station, we were still early (one of the guys had said he’d meet us for breakfast).
 Having time to kill (and since it was the Sten) we walked down Nantwich Road to the Beer Dock.

 The Beer Dock isn’t a pub, not really sure what you’d call it.
 It has a few beers on tap and a magnitude of bottles to choose from.
 I had a ‘Gasping Goose’ Cider, which the main thing I noticed about it was that the blurb on the back of the bottle invites you to visit their orchards – on the list that goes!
-After a drink we headed back towards the Station to a Sandwich Shop called Whitney’s, for a breakfast sandwich.
+After the drink, we headed back towards the Station to a Sandwich Shop called Whitney’s (click this link for reviews), for a breakfast sandwich.
 This is where we became four and train tickets were dished out, to Euston.
 Not much of a clue really.
-After breakfast it was to another pub, well it is the Sten.
+After breakfast it was to another pub, well it was the Sten.

 A Little Exploration

-After a tour of a few streets we decided we needed to get some food (it was nearly midnight after all) so we stopped at a place called Bobby Burger which did very interesting burgers (especially when you have no idea what you’re ordering).
+After a tour of a few streets, we decided we needed to get some food (it was nearly midnight after all) so we stopped at a place called Bobby Burger (check out reviews here) which did very interesting burgers (especially when you have no idea what you’re ordering).

 Breakfast was a vast selection of all sorts.
 From waffles to herring in oil and everything in between!
 Just what we needed.
 There was a plan for this day, but once again we had no clue.
 I was half expecting Auschwitz, but that’s a bit heavy for a Sten.
 Turned out we were going to Wieliczka Salt Mines, which is listed as a UNESCO World Cultural Heritage Monument.

-On arrival we paid for our tour and I decided to also buy a camera license, so that I could take pictures.
-After a short wait the tour started with stairs.
+On arrival, we paid for our tour and I decided to also buy a camera license so that I could take pictures.
+After a short wait, the tour started with stairs.
 Lots of stairs.
 They just kept going!
 Down, down and down.
-I was just glad it was down and not up!
-Level 1 is 64m underground.
-Throughout the tour every chamber has a sign, saying when it was excavated and there were signs that pointed where the tour went and a similar sign with a #, which I presume was the fire escape, but no one explained!
+I was just glad it was down and not up.

-There were lots of examples of machinery, lots of history and is the only tour I’ve been on that actively encourages you to lick the walls and take part of it.
-Seriously, lick the walls, it tastes like salt!
-Never would’ve guessed!
+There were lots of examples of machinery, lots of history and is the only tour I’ve been on that actively encourages you to lick the walls and take a piece of it.
+Seriously, lick the walls, it tastes like salt.
+The weirdest thing to do, but good fun.